eazozie/Terraform_Provisioning_an_EC2_Instance/README.md

-# Sample Steps: Provisioning an EC2 instance with Terraform
+# Terraform Project: Provisioning an EC2 instance with Terraform

+Disclaimer © Ebubechukwu Azozie
+All README content, documentation, and screenshot images in this GitHub repository are original work created by me, Ebubechukwu Azozie.
+Unauthorized copying or reuse without proper attribution is not permitted.

 ## Resources used
 - AWS CLI Toolkit